jkanvision/Employee-Tracker/README.md

   >                  node server.js

   Follow the prompts to select the functions you want to run.
+To exit the program:
+  >                  ctrl + C
 <br>
   &nbsp;
   &nbsp;